-In Georgia, the question of fault in an accident can mean the difference between a quick insurance settlement and no award at all.
+In Atlanta or elsewhere in Georgia, the question of fault in an accident can mean the difference between a quick insurance settlement and no award at all.
 Because of Georgia's modified comparative negligence standard, every victim needs an experienced attorney like the attorneys at Slappey & Sadd, LLC to fight for their right to the compensation they deserve.
 Don't let partial liability for an accident deter you - call Slappey & Sadd, LLC today at 404-255-6677 to discuss your rights and options.Negligence 101: The Basics

 Claims that stem from an accident or injury are generally based on a claim of "negligence."
 Negligence is "the omission to do something which a reasonable man, guided by those considerations which ordinarily regulate the conduct of human affairs, would do, or doing something which a prudent and reasonable man would not do."
 From car accidents to slip and fall cases, this is generally the legal basis to hold a person or a corporate entity responsible for one's injury.

-Generally, the legal theory is then broken down into four elements: (1) that the individual or corporate entity had a duty to the injured party; (2) that the individual or corporate entity breached said duty; (3) that the breach of that duty was the cause of said injury (referred to as "causation"); and (4) that the injured party suffered damages.Multiple Parties Can be Negligent
+Generally, the legal theory is then broken down into four elements: (1) that the individual or corporate entity had a duty to the injured party; (2) that the individual or corporate entity breached said duty; (3) that the breach of that duty was the cause of said injury (referred to as "causation"); and (4) that the injured party suffered damages.Multiple Parties can be Negligent

 A common defense to negligence cases, however, is that the injured party was also negligent and that causation is shared by both parties.
 For example, if Driver A blows a stop sign and hits Driver B, but Driver B was also on his cell phone not paying attention to the road, who is responsible for the accident?
 Do both parties get to file a claim against each other?
 Do no parties get to file a claim?